FormMail.pl

 subject No Subject line for the email

-redirect No URL to redirect after successful submission
+redirect No URL to redirect to after submission

 required No Comma-separated list of required fields